statamic/docs/content/collections/docs/assets.md

 - Note: This differs from v2, which saved URLs relative to the root.

-## Drivers

-Statamic uses Flysystem and includes the core `local` driver.
-S3, SFTP, and other drivers can be [installed with composer](https://laravel.com/docs/filesystem#driver-prerequisites).

-Flysystem is not limited to these three, however.
-There are adapters for many other storage systems.
-You can [create a custom driver](https://laravel.com/docs/filesystem#custom-filesystems) if you want to use one of these additional adapters in your Laravel application.

 ## Templating

 _Examples and link to Assets tag._